rust-osdev/uefi-rs/README.md

 An example UEFI app is built in the `uefi-test-runner` directory.

 Check out the testing [README.md](uefi-test-runner/README.md) for instructions on how to run the crate's tests.

-This repo also contains a `x86_64-uefi.json` file, which is a custom Rust target for 64-bit UEFI applications.

 ## Building UEFI programs